gipi/blog/_posts/2018-08-13-update-marlin-fw-for-anet.md

 system of the origin of the printable area of the bed; now you have to set explicitely that in the original coordinate system

-In practice you can move the head to the origin and then issue the command ``G0`` until you find the right position of the ``
+In practice you can move the head using the command ``G0`` until you find the right position of the head;
+when you have set all the necessary you can check the final result using the command ``M211`` that summarizes the configuration obtained

 ```
 anet> query M211